ugthefluffster/uris-diner-digital-menu/README.md

 # Uri's Diner - Digital Menu

 A React.js frontend meant for viewing a restaurant's menu on a tablet.
-Using a [Flask API server](https://github.com/ugthefluffster/uris_diner_api), hooks into the same PostgreSql database of [Uri's Diner](https://github.com/ugthefluffster/uris_diner) website.
+Using a [Flask API server](https://github.com/ugthefluffster/uris_diner_api), hooks into the same PostgreSql database of [uris_diner](https://github.com/ugthefluffster/uris_diner) website.
 Check out the [live website](https://uris-diner-digital-menu.wittywave-70237434.germanywestcentral.azurecontainerapps.io/) (may be slow to load on first time).

 ## Frameworks and capabilities: